 - Central Version Control System

 Thus, the first version would be the actual file but each successive version would correspond to the difference between the current and the last version.
-Difference between two such versions are called patch-sets.
-In Local VCS, a local database was used to track changes by storing the patch-sets.
+Difference between the two such versions is called patch-sets.
+In Local VCS, a local database is used to track changes by storing the patch-sets.
 Any particular version could be recreated by adding the patch-sets up to that version.

-As shown in the image above, local database stores Version 1, Version 2 and so on.
+As shown in the image above, the local database stores Version 1, Version 2, and so on.
 These versions are groups of related files that have undergone changes since their last edit.

 Note: Local VCS had a major drawback of being useful to only a single developer at a time.
 Thus, several developers working on different systems in a project could not collaborate effectively by using local VCS.

-Central VCS were a step ahead in an attempt to overcome the limitation of several developers using individual local VCS to store patch-sets.
-Using Central VCS several developers could store their patch-sets in a single location at the central server.
-In this way, developers gained more visibility of features under development.
-Administrators also gained better control through the central server to define access-levels of different developers to the code.
+Central VCS is a step ahead in an attempt to overcome the limitation of several developers using individual local VCS to store patch-sets.
+Using Central VCS several developers are able to store their patch-sets in a single location at the central server.
+In this way, developers gain more visibility of features under development.
+Administrators also gain better control through the central server to define access-levels of different developers to the code.
 Developers could now simply download a particular version (also known as checking out) of files from the central server to their local machine.
-After making changes to these files, they could be uploaded back (aka committing) to central server.
+After making changes to these files, they could be uploaded back (aka committing) to the central server.
 In this way, team-members could collaborate and work from any local machine by simply connecting to the central server.

-Note: Though central VCS helped developers and teams collaborate there’s a risk of outage of the central sever.
-Teams would neither be able to collaborate nor record changes of whatever they’re working on due to such outages.
+Note: Though central VCS helped developers and teams collaborate, there's a risk of an outage of the central server.
+Teams would neither be able to collaborate nor record changes of whatever they're working on due to such outages.
 Such servers are also prone to hacking.
-In such a case, it’d be pain-staking for teams to recover their work.
-Therefore it’s not advisable to store all changes to code in a single place.
+In such a case, it'd be pain-staking for teams to recover their work.
+Therefore it's not advisable to store all changes to code in a single place.

 Git, which we’ll be learning in this series is a Distributed Version Control system.
 Head over to the next tutorial to understand what is Git and Github.